-Mount File System (Linux)
+Mount the File System (Linux)

-Step One, Install Client
+Step 1: Install the Client

 For the installation of the client, please refer to UPFS Client Install.

-Step Two, Mount File System
+Step 2: Mount the File System

 -